strapdata/elassandra/docs/elassandra/source/integration.rst

 Integration
 ===========

-Integration with an existing cassandra cluster
+Integration with an existing Cassandra cluster
 ----------------------------------------------

-Elassandra include a modified version of cassandra, available at `strapdata-cassandra repro <https://github.com/strapdata/cassandra>`_, so **all nodes of a cluster should run elassandra binaries**.
-However, you can start a node with or without the elasticsearch support.
-Obviously, all nodes of a datacenter should run cassandra only or cassandra with elasticsearch.
+Elassandra includes a modified version of Cassandra, available at `strapdata-cassandra repro <https://github.com/strapdata/cassandra>`_, so **all nodes of a cluster should run Elassandra binaries**.
+However, you can start a node with or without the Elasticsearch support.
+Obviously, all nodes of a datacenter should run Cassandra only or Cassandra with Elasticsearch.

-Rolling upgrade to elassandra .............................
+Rolling upgrade to Elassandra .............................

-Before starting any elassandra node with elasticsearch enable, do a rolling replace of the cassandra binaries by the elassandra ones.
+Before starting any Elassandra node with Elasticsearch enabled, do a rolling replace of the Cassandra binaries with the Elassandra ones.
 For each node :

-* Install elassandra.
+* Install Elassandra.
-* Replace the elassandra configuration files by the one from your existing cluster (cassandra.yml and snitch configuration file)
+* Replace the Elassandra configuration files (cassandra.yml and snitch configuration file) with the ones from your existing cluster
-* Stop your cassandra node.
+* Stop your Cassandra node.
-* Restart cassandra ``elassandra bin/cassandra`` or cassandra with elasticsearch enable ``elassandra bin/cassandra -e``
+* Restart Cassandra ``elassandra bin/cassandra`` or Cassandra with Elasticsearch enabled ``elassandra bin/cassandra -e``

-Create a new elassandra datacenter ..................................
+Create a new Elassandra datacenter ..................................

-The overall procedure is similar the cassandra one describe on `Adding a datacenter to a cluster <https://docs.datastax.com/en/cassandra/3.0/cassandra/operations/opsAddDCToCluster.html#opsAddDCToCluster>`_.
+The overall procedure is similar to the Cassandra one described in `Adding a datacenter to a cluster <https://docs.datastax.com/en/cassandra/3.0/cassandra/operations/opsAddDCToCluster.html#opsAddDCToCluster>`_.

-For earch nodes in your new datacenter :
+For each node in your new datacenter :

-* Install elassandra.
+* Install Elassandra.
 * Set ``auto_bootstrap: false`` in your **conf/cassandra.yaml**.
-* Start cassandra-only nodes in your new datacenter and check that all nodes join the cluster.
+* Start Cassandra-only nodes in your new datacenter and check that all nodes join the cluster.

 .. code::

    bin/cassandra

-* Restart all nodes in your new datacenter with elasticsearch enable.
+* Restart all nodes in your new datacenter with Elasticsearch enabled.
 You should see started shards but empty indices.

 .. code::

    bin/cassandra -e

 * Set the replication factor of indexed keyspaces to one or more in your new datacenter.
-* Pull data from your existaing datacenter.
+* Pull data from your existing datacenter.

 .. code::

    nodetool rebuild <source-datacenter-name>

-After rebuild on all your new nodes, you should see the same number of document for each indices in your new and existing datacenters.
+After rebuilding all of your new nodes, you should see the same number of documents for each index in your new and existing datacenters.

 * Set ``auto_bootstrap: true`` (default value) in your **conf/cassandra.yaml**
-* Create new elasticsearch index or map some existing cassandra tables.
+* Create new Elasticsearch index or map some existing Cassandra tables.

 ..
 TIP::
    If you need to replay this procedure for a node :